webfactory/WebfactoryShortcodeBundle/README.md

 WebfactoryShortcodeBundle is a Symfony bundle that integrates [thunderer/Shortcode](https://github.com/thunderer/Shortcode).

-Shortcodes are special text fragments that can be used in user generated content to embed some other content or markup.
+It allows you to define shortcodes and their replacements in a jiffy.
+Shortcodes are special text fragments that can be used by users in user generated content to embed some other content or markup.
+E.g. a user could use the following in a
-E.g. a user could use the following in a comment:
+comment:

 ```
 [image src="https://upload.wikimedia.org/wikipedia/en/f/f7/RickRoll.png"]
 [text color="red"]This is red text.[/text]
 ```

-This bundle allows you to define shortcodes and their replacements in a jiffy.
+In analogy to living style guides, this bundle also provides an optional shortcode guide.

 ## Installation